lisanorman7/hds_assignment/README.md

 Your report must include the following sections:

-* **Title**: should be informative and about the analysis in the report
+* **Title**: should be informative and about the analysis in the report.
-* **Overview**: located directly below the title, should include a brief summary of your analysis
+* **Overview**: located directly below the title, should include a brief summary of your analysis.
 * **Data Processing**: should include descriptive text and code to show how the dataset was loaded into R and processed.
 All processing must happen inside the document, starting with the raw CSV file.
-You must not edit the CSV directly/using Excel or similar.
+You must not edit the CSV directly using Excel or similar.
-* **Results**: this is where you present your findings
+* **Results**: this is where you present your findings.

 Other sections are allowed but not required.